napasornc/c0dew0rd/week 7/readme.md

 # Show and tell

 In the beginning of the class we refelct back to what we learnt in the past six weeks which then transition nicely into our chosen text.
 We went and filled the  sheet with 50 - 100 words pulling from our text.
 What I found really interesting is some people describ their reson as

+## Showing paper prototype
-With smaller group of my classmates telling their re
+With smaller group of my classmates telling their : showing paper prototype

+## The critical code
 coder's comment
 working with pretend data
 anti climate change took it as an evidence that climate change isn't real. is code worth study as a literary source: syntex and grammar: how code is written.

+protest sign written in computer code: political messege. example of psudeo code: non excecutable code

+## psudeo code

+psudeo code: non excecutable code